View Lucille Harris's Obituary on recorder.com and share memories

 Lucille Harris died peacefully on Thursday, March 7, 2019 while surrounded by her family.
-Lucille was born on December 10, 1927 to Edward C. LaPointe and Florence (Pidgeon) LaPointe.
-She attended Holy Trinity School in Greenfield and graduated from Greenfield High School, Class of 1945.
+Lucille was born in Greenfield, Massachusetts on December 10, 1927 to Edward C. LaPointe and Florence (Pidgeon) LaPointe.
+She attended Holy Trinity School in Greenfield and graduated from Greenfield High School in 1945.

 She is predeceased by her husband James Harris, brothers Arthur LaPointe and George LaPointe and her sister Alma (LaPointe) Cuff.
-Lucille leaves behind her daughter Kathleen of Turners Falls, and 3 sons, James Jr. of Erving, Michael of Chicopee, MA and Edward of Greenfield.
+Lucille leaves behind her daughter Kathleen of Turners Falls, and 3 sons, James Jr. and his wife Gail of Erving, Michael and his wife Rene of Chicopee, MA and Edward of Greenfield.
 She was also blessed with grandchildren Amy Taylor, Michael Harris Jr, Keith Harris, Spencer Harris, Jayy Harris, Cassandra Harris, Robin Sollenberger, Sean Sumners and Abby Schwartzlow, as well as several great grandchildren.
 She also leaves behind her adopted daughter Deborah Miller, her spouse Steven and children Jordan and Tyler and great grandchildren.

 The family would like to thank "the girls", Deborah, Mary, Cindy, Elizabeth & Barbara, the ladies who gave her compassion and care.
 They made Jim & Lu's final years possible.
 Also, a heartfelt thank you to the health care professionals - Dr. Blacksin, Martha, Lindsay and Amber.

-The family has requested that in lieu of flowers memorial contributions be sent to Overlook Hospice, 88 Masonic Home Rd # 2, Charlton, MA 01507.
+The family has requested that in lieu of flowers memorial contributions be sent to Overlook Hospice.

 For condolences, pleased visit www.kostanskifuneralhome.com.